Flank/flank-dashboard/metrics/cli/docs/features/update/06_update_feature.md

   // continues the redeploy process
 }
 ```

+The next one claims that we should stop the redeploy process if something went wrong during it.
+In other words, if at least one part of the redeploy process throws an exception, the whole process should fail and notify the user about the reason.

 Having considered all the complex points and edge cases, we conclude that the `Update feature` implementation is possible in compliance with the [requirements](#requirements).